-1. Side Yard: Landscaping shall not disturb the grading of the dominant easement area.
+- 1. Side Yard: Landscaping shall not disturb the grading of the dominant easement area.
 Landscaping plans which do not include curbing, edging or landscape walls shall be kept a minimum of two (2) feet off the dominant tenement side yard wall / fence, a minimum of two (2) feet off the servient tenement side yard wall and a minimum of two (2) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.
-When landscaping plans include curbing, edging and landscape walls, those items shall not disturb the grading of the dominant easement area, shall be kept a minimum of three (3) feet off the dominant tenement side yard wall / fence and a minimum of three (3) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.

-2. Front Yard: The courtyard villa front yard area consists of the area in front of the gate.
-Landscaping plans, with or without curbing, edging and landscape walls, are permitted in the front yard area up to the street pavement, shall not disturb the grading of the dominant easement area and shall be kept a minimum of three (3) feet from the neighbor's front yard wall/fence for aesthetics, maintenance, storm water maintenance and drainage purposes.
+When landscaping plans include curbing, edging and landscape walls, those items shall not disturb the grading of the dominant easement area, shall be kept a minimum of three (3) feet off the dominant tenement side yard wall / fence and a minimum of three (3) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes. - 2.
+Front Yard: The courtyard villa front yard area consists of the area in front of the gate.
+Landscaping plans with or without curbing, edging and landscape walls, are permitted in the front yard area up to the street pavement, shall not disturb the grading of the dominant easement area and shall be kept a minimum of three (3) feet from the neighbor's front yard wall/fence for aesthetics, maintenance, storm water maintenance and drainage purposes.
 Landscaping, with or without curbing, edging or landscape walls, is not permitted in the servient easement areas.

-3. Rear Yard: Landscaping plans which do not include curbing, edging or landscape walls, shall be kept a minimum of two (2) feet from the rear property line for maintenance and drainage purposes.
-When landscaping plans include curbing, edging or landscape walls, those items shall be kept a minimum of three (3) feet from the rear property line for maintenance, storm water maintenance and drainage purposes.

-4. Existing sod may be replaced with sod, other plant material(s), rocks, or decorative stones; however, the front yard area must include some plant material (planted in the ground) for aesthetic purposes.
+- 3. Rear Yard: Landscaping plans which do not include curbing, edging or landscape walls, shall be kept a minimum of two (2) feet from the rear property line for maintenance and drainage purposes.
+When landscaping plans include curbing, edging or landscape walls, those items shall be kept a minimum of three (3) feet from the rear property line for maintenance, storm water maintenance and drainage purposes. - 4.
+Existing sod shall only be replaced with sod or other plant material, rock, or decorative stone.
+The front yard area must include some plant material, planted in the ground, for aesthetic purposes.
+Rock is not an acceptable replacement for sod or other plant material except as an accent material in approved landscaping beds.